dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 - `--obfuscate` cannot handle ASM-Stubs well and therefore cannot compile binaries with `--hellsgate` or `--syswhispers`
 - XP/WS2k3 will only work with the flags `--syswhispers --noAntidebug --noDInvoke`

-## ProtectMyTooling embedded

-[mgeeky](https://github.com/mgeeky) also wrote a wrapper script for this Packer in his private ProtectMyTooling repository to automate the process of packing binaries with my packer.
-No need to choose options there for you.
-Also consider sponsoring him, as his private tool collection is worth it. :+1:

 ## TO-DO
 - [x] PELoader via syscalls
 - [x] Hellsgate support